ayanit1/boiler-room-challenge/README.md

 Improvements
 ============
 - Because this is fairly new technology to me, a majority of code was spiked.
 I would explore the use of Jest and add testing, building in a TDD way, but it wasn't specified as a must.
-- I am aware there may be some comments around.
+- I am aware there may be some comments.
 Normally I would remove, but it's to help my understanding.

 Author
 ======